zacny/voddownloader/README.md

 # voddownloader

 This is a script for [Tampermonkey](https://tampermonkey.net/index.php ).
-Creates a button in top right corner of video, that you can use to download a content of it.
+Creates an icon in top corner of video or somewhere else on the page (depends on the service).
+You can use it to download a an information about video, content or subtitles.

 #### currently supported vod services
 - [ipla.tv](https://www.ipla.tv)